 For dessert, we found a table full of generous portions of apple tart and pain d’épices (gingerbread).
 My favorite was the creamy tarte au vin cuit, with hints of apple, pear and caramel.

 Winemaking at Château de Chillon

-A centuries-old history of winemaking at Château de Chillon has been recently revived.
+A centuries-old history of winemaking at the castle has been recently revived.
 In 2011, the Fondation du Château de Chillon started producing wine under the Clos de Chillon label.
-The grapes are grown nearby in the historic Lavaux region, a UNESCO World Heritage site, and the barrels of wine are stored in the castle’s cellar — the former prison cell of François Bonivard, which inspired Lord Byron’s famous poem, The Prisoner of Chillon.
+The grapes are grown nearby in the historic Lavaux region, a UNESCO World Heritage site.
+You will find the barrels of wine stored in the castle’s cellar.
+This space is the former prison cell of François Bonivard, which inspired Lord Byron’s famous poem, The Prisoner of Chillon.

-Currently, the castle is producing a red wine (a blend of Gamaret, Garanoir and Merlot) and a white wine (Chasselas).
-You can find these wines for sale at the castle’s gift shop or you can place an order online.
-Profits from the sale of this wine will support conservation and restoration work at Château de Chillon — a worthy cause in my opinion for this impressive Swiss landmark.
+Currently, the Château de Chillon is producing a red wine (a blend of Gamaret, Garanoir and Merlot) and a white wine (Chasselas).
+You can find these wines for sale at the castle’s gift shop.
+Profits from the sale of this wine will support conservation and restoration work at this historic site.

-Culinary Events at Château de Chillon
+Culinary Events at Chillon Castle